robertpp/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 - Teams Administrator

 > [!NOTE]
-> Currently, when *editing* a resource account, the admin must be assigned either the Global Admin role or the Skype for Business Administrator and User Administrator roles.
+> Currently, when *editing* a resource account, the admin must be assigned either the Global Admin role or Teams Administrator role and User Administrator roles.

 You can edit a resource account in the Teams admin center or with PowerShell.